History of the Jews in North Macedonia: Modern period

-Presently, the Jewish community of North Macedonia numbers some 200 people.
+Presently, the Jewish community of North Macedonia numbers 66 people.
 Almost all live in Skopje, with one family in Štip and a single Jew remaining in Bitola.

 The community opened in 2000 at the Beth Yaakov Synagogue, and has a community center in Skopje.
 The community also maintains ties with Jewish communities in Belgrade and Thessaloniki, while a rabbi travels to Skopje from Belgrade to aid in the conducting of services.
 The community also recently sent, for the first time, a representative to the annual bible quiz in Israel celebrated every year on Israel's independence day.

 In January 2020, the government of North Macedonia appointed its first Jewish government cabinet minister, Labour and Social Policy Minister, Rasela Mizrahi, a member of VMRO-DPMNE.
-Immediately following this, she was the target of anti-semitic comments, such as calls for her to prominently place the Star of David in her office.
+Immediately following this, she was the target of antisemitic comments, such as calls for her to prominently place the Star of David in her office.
 The Simon Wiesenthal Center responded that “antisemitic reactions have been revealing and outrageous."
 Within a month, she was fired from the Minister post for standing in front of a sign with the country's previous name (Macedonia).
 The charge to remove her was led by the Prime Minister Oliver Spasovski from the Social Democratic Union of Macedonia.
-The majority of the anti-Semitic comments against Mizrahi were directed from supporters of this political party.
+The majority of the antisemitic comments against Mizrahi were directed from supporters of this political party.
 Mizrahi stated these "anti-Semitic attacks were a surprise.
 People in Macedonia are not anti-Semitic."